Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Party discovers passage to next zone through maintenance tunnels
   - Environment shifts from arcade theme to cloud/data center aesthetic
   - Brief tutorial on using FURY to unlock Glitch's abilities
-  - Hazel reflects on her family, using their memory as motivation
+  - Hazel reflects on their family, using their memory as motivation

 ### Scene 2: Cloud Storage
 - **Location**: B2 - Cloudy with Data, Server Farm